gebirgslok/BricklinkSharp/README.md

 > :warning: This method makes a call to the public Bricklink page and parses the received HTML.
 Therefore, no credentials are required.

-> :information_source: The method can optionally call the [Foreign exchange rates API](https://exchangeratesapi.io/) in order to fetch the Part-Out-Value in your prefered currency.
-Fetched API calls will be cached in-memory for 24 hours.
+> :information_source: The method can optionally call the [Foreign exchange rates API](https://exchangeratesapi.io/) in order to fetch the Part-Out-Value in your preferred currency.
+Fetched API calls will be cached in-memory up to 24 hours.

 ```csharp
 var itemNo = "21322"; //Uses Sequence Number = 1 (21322-1).